dataforseo/TypeScriptClient/docs/classes/SerpYahooOrganicLiveRegularResultInfo.md

 > `optional` **item\_types**: `string`[]

-types of search results in SERP contains types of search results (items) found in SERP Possible item types: organic
+types of search results found in SERP contains types of all search results (items) found in the returned SERP possible item types: featured_snippet, images, local_pack, hotels_pack, organic, paid, people_also_ask, related_searches, shopping, recipes, top_stories, video;
+note that this array contains all types of search results found in the returned SERP;
+however, this endpoint provides data for organic, paid, and featured_snippet types only;
+to get all items (including SERP features and rich snippets) found in the returned SERP, please refer to the Yahoo Organiс Advanced SERP endpoint

 #### Implementation of